Rayful Edmond: Arrest, trial, and conviction

 Edmond continued to deal after being incarcerated in the Lewisburg Federal Penitentiary, in Pennsylvania.
 He hooked up with Dixon Dario and Osvaldo "Chiqui" Trujillo-Blanco (son of Griselda "Godmother" Trujillo Blanco) who shared the same cell block with him.
 Edmond was setting up deals between D.C. area traffickers and his Colombian connection while incarcerated.
 In 1996, Edmond and another drug dealer from Atlanta, named Lowe, were convicted after conducting drug business from a federal prison phone.
 Edmond received an additional 30-year sentence.
 In an interview with the Bureau of Prisons, Edmond said he had spent several hours every day on the telephone, occasionally using two lines simultaneously to conduct his drug business.
 Attorney General Eric Holder criticized the Federal Bureau of Prisons for its lax management that allowed drug deals to be conducted from inside prison.

 In 1996, federal authorities revealed that Edmond had become a government informant.
 With Edmond's cooperation, the government arrested 11 alleged drug dealers working in Washington D.C.
 In exchange, federal prosecutors agreed to seek a reduced sentence for Edmond's mother.

-Edmond is still incarcerated but is now part of the United States Federal Witness Protection Program.
-The prison where he is held has not been disclosed by the government.
+Edmond remained incarcerated but later became part of the United States Federal Witness Protection Program.
+The prison where he was held was not publicly disclosed by the government.

 In 2019, Edmond returned to D.C. for hearings on whether his life sentence should be reduced to time served based on the information he provided to authorities concerning 20 homicides.
 At the time, a survey by the District of Columbia Attorney General showed that half of D.C. residents thought Edmond should be released.
 In 2021, Judge Emmet G. Sullivan granted the government's request for early release, although Edmond has a separate 30-year sentence for running his operation from prison.

+Release and death

+On July 31, 2024, Edmond was transferred from prison to a halfway house at an undisclosed location in Kentucky or Tennessee under the supervision of the Bureau of Prisons Nashville Residential Reentry Management Office.
+He died at a halfway house in Miami, Florida on December 17, 2024 from a heart attack.
+He was 60.